 Given the ongoing priority to protect strategic employment land, Yarra is well-placed to accommodate future employment growth.

-The growing population will place further importance on

-Yarra's Activity Centres in supporting business, employment and visitation, but is also expected to accommodate more housing, with intensification of residential uses in strategic locations.
+The growing population will place further importance on Yarra's activity centres to support business, employment and visitation, as well as housing, with intensification of residential uses in strategic locations.

 Employment by suburb - City of Yarra